Rockz1152/blackndsky/linux/debian.md

 ```
 sudo apt autoremove --purge -y open-vm-tools
 ```
-- A reboot is recommended after provisioning but not required `sudo reboot now`
+- A reboot is recommended after provisioning but not required `sudo reboot`

 ----